What is the Marvy Finger Family Foundation Scholarship?

 If I receive the Marvy Finger Family Foundation Scholarship which schools can I attend?

-Scholarship recipients may choose to enroll in a local community college including Houston Community College, San Jacinto College, Lone Star College and Texas State Technical College.
+Scholarship recipients may choose to enroll in a local community college including Houston Community College and San Jacinto College.

 What kind of factors does this scholarship consider for selection process?